HSharma7077/Hsharma.github.io/README.md

           My research interests lie in behavioral and experimental economics, public policy, and electricity markets.
 I am particularly interested in how individuals and firms respond to incentives in complex, real-world environments.
-In my PhD, I plan to conduct field experiments in India to study these questions in applied policy and energy-market settings.
+In my PhD, I plan to conduct field experiments to study these questions in applied policy and energy-market settings.
         </p>
         <p>